thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/protx.md

 - n: "`votingKeyAddr`"
   t: "string (hex)"
   p: "Required<br>(exactly 1)"
   d: "The voting key address.
 The private key does not have to be known by your wallet.
 It has to match the private key which is later used when voting on proposals.
-If set to '0' or an empty string, `ownerAddr` will be used."
+If set to '0' or an empty string, `ownerKeyAddr` will be used.<br><br>Note: Must be the same as `ownerKeyAddr` prior to Spork 15 activation."
 {% enditemplate %}

 *Parameter #7---operator reward*